fmcg sales incentives

 • Boost morale and engagement: Recognizing and rewarding accomplishments through incentives boosts morale and enhances the overall engagement of the sales force.
 This positive reinforcement fosters a culture of success and continuous improvement.

 • Product launch support: Incentives can be strategically employed during product launches to motivate sales teams to promote and actively sell new FMCG products.
-This helps in gaining early market traction.
+These incentives can also attract customers by creating engaging brand experiences and appealing product displays, helping to gain early market traction.

 How are FMCG sales incentives different from other industries?